luci/recipes-py/README.recipes.md

 Example:
   results = api.resultdb.query(
       [
-        # invocation id for a swarming task.
+        # Invocation ID for a Swarming task.
         'task-chromium-swarm.appspot.com-deadbeef',
-        # invocation id for a buildbucket build.
+        # Invocation ID for a Buildbucket build.
         'build-234298374982'
       ],
       variants_with_unexpected_results=True,
   )

 Args:
-  inv_ids (list of str): ids of the invocations. variants_with_unexpected_results (bool): if True, return only test
+  inv_ids (list of str): IDs of the invocations. variants_with_unexpected_results (bool): if True, return only test
     results from variants that have unexpected results. merge (bool): if True, return test results as if all invocations